Chris Szarka

-Chris "Canuck Truck" Szarka (born February 12, 1975) is a former Canadian Football League fullback.
-He spent his entire professional football career with the Saskatchewan Roughriders.
+Chris "Canuck Truck" Szarka (born February 12, 1975) is a Canadian former professional football fullback who played for the Saskatchewan Roughriders of the Canadian Football League (CFL) from 1997 to 2010.
 He also served as a member of the Regina City Council.

-High school years
+Early life

 Szarka was born in Vancouver, British Columbia and attended Terry Fox High School in Port Coquitlam, British Columbia, and starred in football and Basketball.

 In 1992, Szarka was a Provincial All-Star at running back and helped lead the Terry Fox Ravens to their first ever BC Boys' Basketball championship.

 College career

 Szarka began his college career at Simon Fraser University.
-After one season he transferred to the College of the Siskiyous; a junior college in Siskiyou County, California.
+After one season he transferred to College of the Siskiyous; a junior college in Siskiyou County, California.
 He finished his college career at Eastern Illinois University.
 He played two seasons for the Panthers.
 As a senior, he posted 26 carries for 101 yards (3.88 yards per carry avg.), and 35 receptions for 375 yards (10.71 yards per. rec.).
 His 35 receptions led the team for that season.

 Professional career

-Szarka was drafted in the second round and 13th overall in the 1997 CFL Draft by the Saskatchewan Roughriders.
+Szarka was drafted in the second round and 13th overall in the 1997 CFL draft by the Saskatchewan Roughriders.
 He made his Rider debut in the second week of the 1997 season and dressed for 17 games.
 He caught his first touchdown pass against Edmonton on July 31, 1997, also his first career touchdown.
 Szarka also dressed for the 1997 Grey Cup, a loss to the Toronto Argonauts.
 He otherwise saw most of his time on special teams.

 He dressed for 17 games in 1998 seeing time as backup fullback and on special teams, finishing with 10 special teams tackles.
 The 1999 season was an injury-riddled one for Szarka, as he missed the week 5 game with a shoulder injury.
 He then re-injured the shoulder in week 8 against the BC Lions and was placed on the nine game injured list.
 He started in the final game of the season, also against the Lions.

 In 2000, Szarka dressed in 16 games as the starting fullback, cementing his role with the team.
 This being his fourth season, he caught a career-high 13 catches for 174 yards and one touchdown.
 In the first game of the 2001 season, Szarka got his first career rushing touchdown against the Hamilton Tiger-Cats.
 He finished the season with 51 carries for 243 rushing yards and three touchdowns.
 In 2002, Szarka started all 18 games and finished with a career-high 105 carries and 424 rushing yards and five touchdowns. near the end of the season, Szarka was voted by the fans as the most popular Roughrider.